Paul Downing (footballer)

-Paul Michael Downing (born 26 October 1991) is an English semi-professional footballer who plays as a centre-back for club Worcester City.
+Paul Michael Downing (born 26 October 1991) is an English former professional footballer who played as a centre-back.

 Club career

 West Bromwich Albion

 Downing was born in Taunton, Somerset and came through the youth system at West Bromwich Albion.
 He signed a professional contract lasting until June 2012, with an option of a further year in the club's favour.
 He made the bench for a 0–0 draw against Blackburn in the Premier League on 24 May 2009.

 Downing went on a one-month loan deal to Hereford United on 25 January 2010, along with West Brom teammate Lateef Elford-Alliyu.
 He was given the squad number 16, and made his debut on 2 February in a 2–0 win against Lincoln City at Edgar Street.
 He was sent off on his final appearance, a 5–0 loss to eventual league winners Notts County on 27 February.
 He made six appearances during his loan spell.

 Between November 2010 and April 2011, Downing signed on loan for two successive spells with Rotherham United and Shrewsbury Town but made no senior appearances for either club before returning to West Brom.

 On 3 November 2011 he signed on loan for League Two side Barnet, initially on a one-month deal.
 He made his debut on 8 November in a 2–0 win in the Football League Trophy against Cheltenham Town.
 On 17 November Barnet extended the loan deal to allow him to remain there until 2 January.
 On 19 January 2012 the loan deal was extended again to allow him to remain at Barnet until 28 February.
 On 29 February the loan deal was extended again, this time until the end of the season.
 He was sent off for the second time in his career during a 1–1 draw with Rotherham on 3 March.

 When Downing returned to West Bromwich Albion at the end of the 2011–12 season the club announced that they were not offering him a new contract.
 On 24 May 2012, Downing was released after three years at the club, having never made an appearance for the first team.